Tony-xy-Liu/Limes-docs/docs/source/portal.rst

 ..
 Note::
     - A connection to the UBC Secure network is required, via VPN, campus wifi, or ethernet cable.

+.. _port-searchLoc:

 Search by Storage Location
 --------------------------

+:ref:`Log in to the portal<port-title>` and click ``Samples By Storage Location``.

-Search for samples in a storage location by entering the address of the location.
+Search for samples in a storage location by entering the names of the storage levels to that location, seperated by commas.
-The address need not be precise.
+This need not be too precise.
 For example,

 .. code-block:: none